Aruba Central Two-Tier Data Center

 Aruba Central Groups

-Aruba Central organizes devices into groups with common configuration elements.
-Two functional roles in the Layer 2 Two-Tier data center architecture share configuration elements: the data center core and access layers.
+Aruba Central organizes devices in groups with common configuration elements.
+Two functional roles in the two-tier data center architecture share configuration elements: the data center core and access layers.
 An Aruba Central group should be created for each layer.

 Example Aruba Central groups used in this guide are: